ruby/setup-ruby/README.md

 * Make sure to use the same operating system and version.
 * Make sure to use the same version of libssl.
 * Make sure that the operating system has `libyaml-0` installed
-* The environment variable `RUNNER_TOOL_CACHE` must be set to same value as on GitHub-hosted runners (`/opt/hostedtoolcache` on Linux, `/Users/runner/hostedtoolcache` on macOS, `C:\hostedtoolcache\windows` on Windows).
+* The default tool cache directory (`/opt/hostedtoolcache` on Linux, `/Users/runner/hostedtoolcache` on macOS, `C:/hostedtoolcache/windows` on Windows) must be writable by the `runner` user.
-* That directory must be writable by the `runner` user.
+  This is necessary since the Ruby builds embed the install path when built and cannot be moved around.
-* The runner software is running as user `runner` with a home directory of `/home/runner`, or you have created a symlink for the home directory of whatever user that the runner is running as to `/home/runner`.
+* `/home/runner` must be writable by the `runner` user.

 In other cases, please use a system Ruby or [install Ruby manually](https://github.com/postmodern/chruby/wiki#installing-rubies) instead.